Endotrivial modules for finite groups via homotopy theory

 \begin{rem} As pointed out to us by Radha Kessar, modules as in Corollary~\ref{stable-equiv} are interesting since they are candidates for the image of simple modules under self-equivalences of the stable module category.
 Carlson proved in \cite{carlson98} that for $p$--groups, modules $N$ satisfying $\sHom_G(N,N) \cong k$ are in fact endotrivial, but for general finite groups the class is bigger, e.g., it contains all simple modules.
 Its size in general, and the precise image given via Theorem~\ref{sylowss}, is at present unclear. \end{rem}

-\begin{rem}[More general modules from $p$--local information]The process of constructing modules from $p$--local information via a homotopy left Kan extension as in Theorem~\ref{main} should be of interest also for more general families of modules on $p$--local subgroup $N_G(P)$, even when they are not translates of a fixed module on $N_G(S)$.
+\begin{rem}[More general modules from $p$--local information] The process of constructing modules from $p$--local information via a homotopy left Kan extension as in Theorems~\ref{main} and \ref{sylowss} should be of interest also for more general families of modules on $p$--local subgroup $N_G(P)$, even when they are not translates of a fixed module on $N_G(S)$.
 Or, said differently, when one considers more general $G$--local coefficient systems on $|\calS_p(G)|$, as explained in \S\ref{coeff-subsec}.
-For instance it would be intersting to understand the work of Wheeler \cite{wheeler02} from this point of view (see also \cite{mathew16}).
+For instance it would be worthwhile to understand the work of Wheeler \cite{wheeler02} from this point of view (see also \cite{mathew16}).
 Fundamental counting conjectures in representation theory, such as Alperin's \cite{alperin87}, predict a relationship between $kG$--modules and modules on normalizers of $p$--subgroups, and it is not unnatural to expect that the glue between these subgroups provided by the transport and orbit categories should play a role in categorifiying, and potentially proving, these conjectures. \end{rem}

-\begin{rem} Theorem~\ref{main} shows that it is the one-dimensional modules of $\pi_1(\Oep(G))$ that correspond to indecomposable Sylow-trivial $kG$--modules.
-One may wonder what role arbitrary $\pi_1(\Oep(G))$--representations play? \end{rem}

-\begin{rem}[Discrete valuation rings] In this paper we have restricted attention to the case of a field $k$.
-However, most of the arguments appear to carry over to the case of lattices over a discrete valuation ring, with $k$ as residue field. \end{rem}